The Ultimate Guide to Overwintering Dahlias

 Understanding Dahlias

 Dahlias are tuberous perennials that thrive in well-drained soil and full sun.
-They are available in a wide range of shapes, sizes, and colors, making them a versatile choice for any garden.
+They come in a wide range of shapes, sizes, and colours, making them a versatile choice for any garden.
 Understanding their growth cycle is crucial for successful overwintering.

 Dahlias typically bloom from mid-summer until the first frost.
 After a frost hits, the foliage starts to die back, indicating that it’s time to prep for winter.
 Timing is key when it comes to beginning the overwintering process to ensure that your dahlias stay healthy.